 Winning hearts and minds, becoming memorable and inspiring at the podium and moving them to act, the Berkeley Storytelling Academy empowers business leaders to effect change.

-By the end of this process your mission statement should have taken pretty solid shape so when you’re happy it ticks the boxes, you need to plan how to execute it.
+By the end of this process your mission statement should have taken pretty solid shape.
+Now you need to plan how to execute it.

-You need to decide how to implement it consistently across the various channels.
+Decide how to implement it consistently across the various channels.
 And don’t limit this to either an external or internal audience.
-As I highlighted earlier, the mission statement serves to motivate employees as much as it does to engage with external audiences and it’s vital your people are working to the same principles you’re championing in your marketing activity.
+As I highlighted earlier, the mission statement motivates employees as much as it does to engage with external audiences and it’s vital your people are working to the same principles you’re championing in your marketing activity.